-5The increase in interest payments for the extra debt which has emerged since the start of the crisis amounts to about 2 bn euro a year or about two thirds of one percentage point of GDP.
+5The increase in interest payments for the extra debt which has emerged since the start of the crisis amounts to about 2 billion euro a year or about two thirds of one percentage point of GDP.
 Respondents were confronted with this figure.
-However, the figure was also related to the costs of the public procurement of fighter jets, whose total life costs are in the same range.
-This comparison was chosen because this acquisition has been the subject of heavy political and public debates.
+To exemplify this amount, the questionnaire related it to the costs of the public procurement of fighter jets, whose total life costs lie in the same range.
+This comparison was chosen because this acquisition has been the subject of heated political and public debates.